 His field of expertise covers the analysis of financial intermediaries and markets, including lending and securitization technologies and the finance-growth nexus, with particular attention to SME finance.
-In the last few years, he has paid particular attention to new bank business channels, payment systems, bank innovations and their impact on bank-customer relationships.
+In the last few years, he has paid particular attention to new bank business channels, financial digitalization, payment systems, bank innovations and their impact on bank-customer relationships.
 He has written over 200 articles and other publications on the financial system.
-He has published articles in peer-reviewed journals such as Review of Economics and Statistics, European Economic Review, Review of Finance, Journal of Money, Credit and Banking, Journal of Financial Stability, Journal of International Money and Finance or Journal of Banking and Finance.
+He has published articles in peer-reviewed journals such as Review of Economics and Statistics, European Economic Review, Review of Finance, Journal of Money, Credit and Banking, Journal of Corporate Finance, Journal of Financial Stability, Journal of International Money and Finance or Journal of Banking and Finance.
 He has given conferences, lectures and seminars at international institutions (G-20, World Bank, World Savings Banks Institute), central banks and government bodies.